Banana fritters are one of my all time favorite evening snacks while watching a movie or a sporting event on TV.

 Once you obtain quality raw almonds to make your own almond flour, the next step is to prepare the almonds properly.
 You can either soak them overnight and then dehydrate before grinding or you can sprout them.
 This article plus video demonstrates the process of soaking almonds from start to finish.

 If you would like to speed up the process considerably, feel free to use sprouted almonds instead.
 Sprouting has the benefit of adding additional nutrition to the almonds as well as improving digestibility in a similar way to soaking.

 It is not recommended that you grind the raw almonds and then soak the almond flour.
-While this approach works well for grain based flours (this video shows you how), nut flours do not turn out well using this method.
+While soaking grain flour works well, nut flours do not turn out well using this method.

 Grain Free Banana Fritters Recipe

 Mix batter well in a glass bowl.
 Thinly slice ripe bananas 1/2 inch thick.
 See the picture above to get an idea about the thickness of each slice.